 Slowly the stories of atrocities, refugee crises and human rights abuses began to slip down the news agenda.
 Individual atrocities and stories of the use of chemical weapons temporarily stimulate the interest of some, but most Europeans have already switched off to Syria and the plight of its people.
 By the time of the Boston bombings in April, where most of us rightly expressed our indignation at the casual disregard for human life that resulted in three people being killed and 264 injured, incidents with greater civilian casualties were a daily occurrence in Syria but most of us no longer batted an eyelid.
 For the international media not all lives seem to be equal, somehow even the victims living in war-torn regions are complicit in the descent into violence.

 This growing desensitisation with regards to the Syrian conflict inspired two activists to shed some light on both the peaceful activism for political reform that preceded the conflict, as well as different paths that some young people have taken since the Syrian civil war escalated.
-Young Syrian activists is the brainchild of Matthias Baun Brubaker Christensen and Tomas Spragg, themselves young Brussels-based humanitarian activists.
+Young Syrian Activists is the brainchild of Tomas Spragg, a young Brussels-based humanitarian activists.
 The project aims to tell the world that Syria is not only about radicalism and violence.
-The project is more than an ideological exercise, although the core aim of the documentary is not simply to show the humanitarian disaster that the conflict has caused, Matthias and Tomas feel that the perception of Syria solely as an extremist and dangerous place is linked to why not enough humanitarian aid is reaching its millions of refugees.
-'We travelled to the region this summer to document the situation,' explains Matthias.
+The project is more than an ideological exercise, although the core aim of the documentary is not simply to show the humanitarian disaster that the conflict has caused, Tomas feels that the perception of Syria solely as an extremist and dangerous place is linked to why not enough humanitarian aid is reaching its millions of refugees.
+'We travelled to the region this summer to document the situation,' he explains.
 'We wanted to project the voices of the young activists to the international community, and to put the spotlight firmly on the personal choices these people have been forced to make in the face of crisis.
 We want to move Syria beyond the fog of war.'

 Tomas hopes that the project will show that although many have turned to violence, peaceful activists continue their work.
 'Many of the people we spoke to were heavily involved in the peaceful revolution and have since had to make difficult choices in their lives.
 Some have fled, whilst others have stayed.
 Some have stuck with peace, others have chosen to fight.
 All of these people deserve to be heard.'